ACR -- Annual Ceremonial Review

 THIS IS ARMY CADETS…DOES THAT MEAN I GET TO SHOOT GUNS?

 After being properly training and safety precautions and handling procedures, and proving that you are responsible, you can participate in the marksman training activities.
 You will even have the opportunity to be selected to participate on the marksmanship team and represent our corps in competitions.
-Cadets use a pellet gun and are supervised at all times by the Range Safety Officer (RSO), senior cadets and coaches.
+Cadets use air rifles a the unit atnd are supervised at all times by the Range Safety Officer (RSO), senior cadets and coaches.
+Biathlon teams use the 22 cal Anshutz rifle, and older cadets also have an opportunity each year to shoot the C7A2 automatic rifle used by the Canadian military.

 ARE PEOPLE GOING TO BE BOSSING ME AROUND?